-115.134 Specialized training: Investigations Auditor Overall Determination: Meets Standard Auditor Discussion RISP does conduct its own administrative investigations, but it does so after first performing criminal investigations if they are indicated.
+115.134 Specialized training: Investigations

+RISP does conduct its own administrative investigations, but it does so after first performing criminal investigations if they are indicated.
 The Rhode Island State Police are officially certified with their own independent crime lab.
 In addition to the extensive investigator and sexual abuse investigator training, special training for sexual abuse investigations in confinement settings is taken through the National Institute of Corrections.
-All RISP Troopers are trained regarding their responsibilities, and they may be retrained when questions arise regarding their understanding of their duties or regarding their performance.
+All RISP troopers are trained regarding their responsibilities and may be retrained when questions arise regarding their understanding of their duties or regarding their performance.
 RISP requires that investigators are trained in conducting sexual abuse investigations in confinement settings.
 Specialized training includes techniques for interviewing juvenile sexual abuse victims; proper use of Miranda and Garrity warnings; sexual abuse evidence collection in confinement settings; and the criteria and evidence required to substantiate a case for administrative action or prosecution referral.

-Analysis: Evidence used to determine compliance with this Standard includes interviews with Investigative staff and a forensic expert; Agency training policy for Investigative staff; Investigator training curriculum; and documentation that Agency Investigators have completed the required training.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Investigative staff and a forensic expert; Agency training policy for Investigative staff; Investigator training curriculum; and documentation that Agency Investigators have completed the required training.
 The relevant policy is found in GO 52H at V C-8.
-The Auditor concludes that RISP is compliant with this Standard.

-115.141 Screening for risk of victimization and abusiveness Auditor Overall Determination: Exceeds Standard Auditor Discussion
+115.141 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion

-RISP has a policy that requires that, upon admission to the Facility or transfer from another Facility, all detainees must receive screening for risk of sexual abuse victimization or sexual abusiveness toward other detainees upon Intake, even when not held overnight.
+RISP has a policy that requires that, upon admission to the facility or transfer from another facility, all detainees must receive screening for risk of sexual abuse victimization or sexual abusiveness toward other detainees upon Intake, even when not held overnight.
 They attempt to ascertain information about: Whether the detainee has a mental, physical, or developmental disability; The age of the detainee; The physical build and appearance of the detainee; Whether the detainee has previously been incarcerated; the detainee's own perception of vulnerability; and Any other specific information about individual detainees that may indicate heightened needs for supervision, additional safety precautions, or separation from certain other detainees.
 This information is ascertained through conversations with the detainee during the Intake process.
 This Standard requires that "before placing any detainees together in a holding cell, staff shall consider whether, based on the information before them, a detainee may be at a high risk of being sexually abused and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee."
 In addition, for detainees who will spend the night, "all detainees shall be screened to assess their risk of being sexually abused by other detainees or sexually abusive toward other detainees."
-However, significantly exceeding the provisions of this Standard, the facility has demonstrated that all detainees, including those not spending the night, are screened prior to their assignment to a cell.
-Troopers also exceed the minimum requirements of this Standard by gathering national and international background information when available/applicable, which is helpful in screening for risk.

-Analysis: Evidence used to determine compliance with this Standard includes interviews with Risk Screening staff, a facility detainee, and the PREA Coordinator.
-The 2 detainees arrived during the night so the Audit Team was not present for the intake or screening.
-One detainee was interviewed but the other declined to be interviewed.
-Supervision of both detainees was observed.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews were conducted with Risk Screening staff, with an agency detainee, and with the PREA Coordinator.
 Also, policy and procedures were reviewed governing screening of detainees upon admission to a facility or transfer to another facility.
 The screening instrument used to determine the risk of victimization or abusiveness was reviewed.
-Records for detainees admitted to Lincoln Woods within the past 12 months were reviewed.
-The relevant policy is found under General Order 52H at VI A. Additionally, Troopers are trained, experienced, and skilled in the respectful treatment and interviewing of detainees, allowing them to recognize and utilize verbal and nonverbal communication from detainees.
-Lincoln Woods has demonstrated that it significantly exceeds full compliance with this Standard.
+Records for detainees admitted to the facility within the past 12 months were reviewed to verify that necessary steps to mitigate dangers and risks to detainees were taken.
+The relevant policy is found under General Order 52H at VI A. A triangulation of the evidence showed compliance with this Standard.